tompflynn/wayscreenshot/README.md

 1. run the script
 2. select the area of the screen you want to capture
-3. paste the selection from your clipboard (ctrl+v)
+3. paste the selection from your clipboard (CTRL+V)

 ## Resources